 EULA Revision Date

-Avoid putting in commitments or guarantees about the workability of your software.
+- Avoid commitments or guarantees about your software

-Avoid making the acceptance of your EULA optional for the end-user.
+- Avoid making acceptance to your EULA optional

 Protect your ownership rights and be clear that the software will not function without the software licensing agreement in place.